Holistic Treatment for Liver Disease in Dogs and Cats

 In many ways, your pet’s liver is analogous to the oil filter in a car.
 You need to keep it clean or the “blood” (e.g oil in the car) gets dirty.
 When the liver’s job becomes overextended, the body cannot filter out as much as it should and toxins are released into the bloodstream.
 These toxins can cause harm to other tissues which in holistic medicine, is thought to be the root of disease.
 Since the liver is an integral component of so many critical bodily functions, it is easy to see a domino effect that can occur when the liver becomes overloaded and leads to liver disease (elevated liver enzymes).
 For instance, when a person drinks too much alcohol, the liver can’t keep up with the necessary “cleaning action” to process out the toxins, and people often develop other health conditions, such as increased levels of fat in the blood (triglycerides).
 Similarly, if the liver becomes overloaded following years of poor diet, medications and exposure to toxins, your pet’s liver can become overburdened as well which leads to liver disease (elevated liver enzymes).

 It is a good idea to help your pet’s liver function by using holistic care BEFORE liver disease (elevated liver enzymes) sets in.
-For example, if your pet is taking pain medications such as Rimadyl or Deramaxx, these medications can negatively impact your pet’s liver.
-However, if you use liver detoxification supplements such as Liver and Gallbladder Support for Pets or ApoHepat, you can minimize the potential impact of these medications.
+For example, if your pet is taking NSAID pain medications, these medications can negatively impact your pet’s liver.
+However, if you use liver detoxification supplements, such as Liver and Gallbladder Support for Pets, you can minimize the potential impact of these medications.
 The liver is one of the few organs in the body that can regenerate new healthy tissue so it is not uncommon to see patients with compromised liver functions show significant improvements with our holistic protocols.

 Certain foods can help to naturally detoxify the liver.
+Foods for liver function include: green vegetables and Omega 3s.
 Green vegetables contain not only valuable vitamins and minerals but they also contain natural cleansers and antioxidants that help to purify the blood and the liver.
 Giving your pet green vegetables such as green beans, squash or asparagus, along with some carrots can provide fresh enzymes and extra nutrition.
 Omega 3 fatty acids found in Amazing Omegas can be very helpful too.
 In general, pets with liver conditions need a diet low in animal fat, high in Omega 3s, reduced protein and high in fiber.
 Prescription diets are available but a homemade, balanced diet specifically for liver conditions is best.
+Please include your pet's diet at checkout and we will include a free liver disease diet.

 It is never too late to give your pet increased vitality and energy by adding a liver support supplement and extra nutrition to their diet.
 Oxicell, for example, contains key antioxidants that support the liver in an easy to use topical cream (nutrients absorb through the skin).
 Many pet owners notice their pets have extra energy after just a few days.
 And, reducing animal fats (e.g. never give pets chicken skin or fat off meat for example), increasing Omega 3 fatty acids found in fish and flax seed oil and extra vegetables can all help to support your pet’s liver and longevity.